 The RX L 450h isn’t an SUV to be hurried, but a smooth hybrid system, an ability to cruise the city streets in electric mode (briefly), low noise levels and a high degree of comfort make this a terrific long-distance cruiser.

 Lexus RX L 450h 0-62mph and acceleration

-Top speed is a modest 124mph, while a 0-62mph time of just under eight seconds highlights how sluggish the RX L 450h can feel.
+Top speed is a modest 124mph, while a 0-62mph time of eight seconds highlights how sluggish the RX L 450h can feel.
 This is three tenths slower than the five-seat version, with the CVT automatic transmission only serving to blunt the car’s performance.

 But that’s not the end of the story, because more leisurely progress is rewarded with a smooth and relaxed drive, especially from a standstill, with the RX L pulling away in ‘EV mode’ and staying that way for a while until the petrol engine kicks in.

 The switch from electric to petrol is almost seamless, and great credit must be given to the hybrid system.
 All-electric and plug-in hybrid systems might be in vogue, but nobody does ‘self-charging hybrid’ vehicles quite like Lexus.

 The Lexus RX L 450h is a big car – five metres long and weighing 2.2 tonnes – but it doesn’t feel unwieldy in town.
 There’s a certain amount of smugness involved with pulling away in electric mode, and it’s rather fun attempting to stop the petrol engine from starting for as long as possible.